ryan-anderson-programmer/information-technology-operations-module/README.md

 ## Building and Deploying

 The Deploy.ps1 script may be used to prepare an environment for a deployment.
 It will execute the Build.ps1 script to create output for a deployment.
+Please, note that a manifest must be created manually.
+The CreateManifest.ps1 script is provided as a utility for conveniently creating a manifest.